 WORLD TRADE CENTER.
 We acted as the insurance broker, but not as an underwriter, for the placement of both property and casualty insurance for a number of entities which were directly impacted by the September 11, 2001 destruction of the World Trade Center complex, including Silverstein Properties LLC, which acquired a 99-year leasehold interest in the twin towers and related facilities from the Port Authority of New York and New Jersey in July 2001.
 Although the World Trade Center complex insurance was bound at or before the July 2001 closing of the leasehold acquisition, consistent with standard industry practice, the final policy wording for the placements was still in the process of being finalized when the twin towers and other buildings in the complex were destroyed on September 11, 2001.
 There are a number of lawsuits pending in the United States between the insured parties and the insurers but we are not a party to any of these lawsuits.
 The principal issue in dispute is whether the September 11 events constituted one or more occurrences for the purposes of the relevant insurance policies, and the outcome of this issue will significantly impact the amount that the issuers ultimately pay on the property policies.
-In connection with these lawsuits, we have entered into a common interest agreement with Silverstein Properties and certain other parties which we believe provides us with a legal privilege, subject to certain exceptions, with respect to our communications with Silverstein Properties and such other parties.
-Recently, one of the insurers has filed a motion in one of the pending lawsuits seeking to void the privileges asserted under this agreement.
 Other disputes may arise in respect of the World Trade Center insurance placed by us which could affect us, including claims by one or more of the insureds that we made culpable errors or omissions in connection with our brokerage activities.
 However, we do not believe that our role as broker will lead to liabilities which in the aggregate would have a material adverse effect on our results of operations, financial condition or liquidity.